 Some ISPs do not want their customers to have access to source routing, hence it is turned off at the customer edge.
-The way to do this is the generic command:
+Some ISPs like to have source routing available to troubleshoot their and other networks - especially when routing has broken inside one of those networks.
+Other ISPs require source routing to be turned on when peering with ISPs.